dockovpn/dockovpn/README.md

 ### 3. Connect to your docker-openvpn container
 You should be able to see your newly added client configuration in the list of available configurations.
-Click on it, connection process should initiate and be established withing few seconds.
+Click on it, connection process should initiate and be established within few seconds.

 Congratulations, now you're all set and can safely browse the internet.